Picovoice/picovoice/sdk/flutter/README.md

 }
 ```

-You can override the default model files and sensitivities.You can set `requireEndpoint` parameter to false if
-you do not wish to wait for silence before Rhino infers context.
-There is also an optional `processErrorCallback`
+Picovoice accepts the following optional parameters:
+- `porcupineSensitivity`: overrides the default wake word sensitivity.
+- `rhinoSensitivity`: overrides the default inference sensitivity.
-that is called if there is a problem encountered while processing audio.
+- `processErrorCallback`: called if there is a problem encountered while processing audio.
+- `endpointDurationSec`: sets how much silence is required after a spoken command.
+- `requireEndpoint`: indicates whether Rhino should wait for silence before returning an inference.

  These optional parameters can be passed in like so:

 ```dart
 String accessKey = "{ACCESS_KEY}"; // AccessKey obtained from Picovoice Console (https://console.picovoice.ai/)